Floquet Engineering of Two Dimensional Photonic Waveguide Arrays with $\pi$ or $\pm2\pi/3$ Corner states: Introduction

 In order to obtained the topological corner states on demand, Floquet engineering of the lattice models have been proposed \cite{TanayNag21,RuiXing21,Chaudhary20,Ghosh20b,Biao20,Haiping20,Tanay19,Ranjani19,Martin19,Raditya19}.
 Periodical perturbation of the hopping terms and (or) the on-site potential of the lattice model effectively change the Hamiltonian, which could drive the systems into topological phase.
 The topological feature of the corner modes have been enriched by introducing non-Hermitian terms into the Floquet systems \cite{HongWu21,Jiaxin20}.
 One of the most interesting application of Floquet second order topological phase is to generated corner states in topological superconductor \cite{Ghosh20,Ghosh20a,Bomantara20,Kirill19}, so that the Floquet Majorana corner modes could be applied for quantum computing physics \cite{Raditya20}.

-Because of the similarity between the $Schr\ddot{o}dinger$ equations of quantum systems and the mode coupling equations of photonic waveguide arrays, the topological phase of two dimensional lattice models can be mimicked by finite photonic waveguide arrays \cite{Longhi03,Tomoki19,Ablowitz19,Leykam16,WeiweiZhu21} or photonic microring resonator lattices \cite{Shirin18}.
+Because of the similarity between the $Schr\ddot{o}dinger$ equations of quantum systems and the mode coupling equations of photonic waveguide arrays, the topological phase of two dimensional lattice models can be mimicked by finite photonic waveguide arrays \cite{Longhi03,Rechtsman13,Tomoki19,Ablowitz19,Leykam16,WeiweiZhu21} or photonic microring resonator lattices \cite{Shirin18}.
 Floquet engineering of one dimensional photonic waveguide arrays have been thoroughly studied in theory and experiment.
 Each waveguide is periodically curved, so that the coupling strength between the nearest neighboring waveguides are periodically modified.
 By arraying the waveguides with alternating interval, the Floquet Su-Schrieffer-Heeger (SSH) model can be mimicked.
 Theoretical study found that zero modes and $\pi$ modes, which are localized at the end of the one dimensional lattice, can be generated by the Floquet engineering \cite{BoZhu18,Kuzmiak20,Yiming20,Bisianov20,Shengjie21,LuQi21}.
 The localized modes have been observed in experiment \cite{Qingqing15,QingqingC19}.
-Extending to two dimensional photonic waveguide arrays, the first \cite{Ablowitz19,Leykam16,Shirin18} and second \cite{WeiweiZhu21} order topological insulating phases have been theoretically studied, but the experimental observation is limited to the first order topological insulating phase \cite{Sebabrata17,Lukas17}.
+Extending to two dimensional photonic waveguide arrays, the first \cite{Ablowitz19,Leykam16,Shirin18} and second \cite{WeiweiZhu21} order Floquet topological insulating phases have been theoretically studied, but the experimental observation is limited to the first order Floquet topological insulating phase\cite{Sebabrata17,Lukas17}.
+The second order topological insulating phase with zero energy corner states is experimentally observed in two dimensional array of straight waveguide in Kagome lattice \cite{Kirsch21}.
+However, the Floquet $\pi$ mode with nonzero energy cannot be found in the systems without Floquet modulation.